|

 Note: Aid may be authorized as soon as the SSN has been provided.
 The client may be allowed up to six weeks to provide verification of the number.

-• Cooperate in obtaining an SSN.
-Refer to process below.
+- Cooperate in obtaining an SSN.
+Refer to the process below.

-• Cooperate in resolving any discrepancies regarding the SSN (such as those arising from a cross-check of agency SSN files with those of the Social Security Administration).
-This generally will involve the use of the “SSA Referral Notice” (MC 194), but other verification from SSA will also be acceptable.
+- Cooperate in resolving any discrepancies regarding the SSN (such as those arising from a cross-checking agency SSN files with those of the Social Security Administration).
+This generally will involve using the “SSA Referral Notice” (MC 194), but other verification from SSA will also be acceptable.

 Obtaining an SSN